cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 ## Step 8 : Solve the problem

-Now, end your data file by inserting this bloc.
+End your data file by inserting this block.
 This will tell TRUST to run and solve the problem.

 	# The problem is solved with #
 	Solve pb

-Save your Obstacle.data file and run the simulation by doing:
+Save your `Obstacle.data` file and run the simulation with:

 	trust Obstacle.data

 ## Results

 Now, you can visualize your results!
-You should see an animation similar to the one shown below!
-It is the well known Von Karman vortex street!
+You should see an animation similar to the one shown below! the well-known Von Kármán vortex street!

 <img src="https://github.com/cea-trust-platform/cea-trust-platform.github.io/blob/master/images/simulation/Obstacle.gif?raw=true" alt="Obstacle" width="800"/>